Hopeless-Labs/ruso-cli/README.md

 [![Rust CI](https://github.com/Hopeless-Labs/ruso-cli/actions/workflows/rust.yml/badge.svg?branch=main)](https://github.com/Hopeless-Labs/ruso-cli/actions/workflows/rust.yml)

+> [!NOTE]
+> **Development status:** under active development.
+The RSL, compiler output, and
+> grammar may change without notice.
+Not recommended for production use yet.

 `ruso` — the command-line vulnerability scanner of the [Ruso](https://github.com/Hopeless-Labs) ecosystem.
 Point it at a target and scan against a library of shareable checks written in the **Ruso Scripting Language